-The financial highlights tables are intended to help you understand the financial performance of the Fund's Standard and Service Class shares for the past five years.
+The financial highlights tables are intended to help you understand the financial performance of the Fund's Standard class shares for the past five years.
+Because the Fund's Service Class did not commence operations prior to the fiscal year end, no financial highlights are available for it.
 Certain information reflects financial results for a single Fund share.
 Total investment return is based on the change in net asset value of a share during the period and assumes reinvestment of dividends and distributions at net asset value.
 This table does not reflect any variable contract expenses.
 If variable contract expenses were included, the expenses shown would be higher.
-The information for the fiscal year ended 2022 was audited by PriceWaterhouseCoopers LLP, (the "Predecessor Funds' Auditor"), whose report, along with the Fund's financial statements, is included in the annual report, which is available upon request by calling 800-480-4111.
+The information for the fiscal year ended 2022 was audited by PricewaterhouseCoopers LLP, (the "Predecessor Funds' Auditor"), whose report, along with the Fund's financial statements, is included in the annual report, which is available upon request by calling 800-480-4111.
 The information for the period ended April 30, 2023 was audited by the Predecessor Fund's Auditor.
 The information for the period including May 1, 2023, through December 31, 2023, was audited by Tait, Weller & Baker LLP, the Fund's Independent Registered Public Accounting Firm.